Electronic Music Course – Specialist Module | Accademia Nazionale di Santa Cecilia

 Presentation

-It is aimed at expert students who intend to deepen and specialize on advanced aspects of electronic music, through a personalized course of study.
-The course specially favors meant to help students who have already developed a creative activity with electronic means and adequately master musical computer science and electro-acoustic technologies.
-The topics covered change from year to year and make use of innovative studies and international resources in the field of contemporary creation and communication.
+The course is intended for advanced students who wish to deepen and specialize in advanced aspects of electronic music through an individualized course of study.
+The program is designed for students who have already developed creative work using electronic media and acquired adequate proficiency in computer music and electroacoustic technologies.
+The topics covered change from year to year and draw on innovative studies and international resources in the field of contemporary creation and communication.

-The course, lasting one year, is divided into monthly sessions; each student is entitled to 12 hours of individual lessons, 3 of which of a workshop nature, and to participate in the lessons of the other students of the course, either in presence or in remote mode.
+The course lasts one academic year and is organized into monthly sessions; each student receives a total of 12 hours of individual lessons, 3 of which are workshop-based, in addition to participating, either in person or remotely, in the lessons of the other students on the course.

 Michelangelo Lupone